bobbyiliev/introduction-to-sql/ebook/en/content/005-select.md

 ...
 ```

-This is very handy whenever your table consists of a large number of columns and they can't fit on the screen which makes it very hard to read the result set.
+This is very handy whenever your table consists of a large number of columns and they can't fit on the screen, which makes it very hard to read the result set.

 ## SELECT specific columns only

-You could limit this to a specific set of columns, let's say that you only needed the `username` and the `active` columns.
-In this case you would change the `*` symbol with the columns that you wantto select devided by a comman:
+You could limit this to a specific set of columns.
+Let's say that you only needed the `username` and the `active` columns.
+In this case, you would change the `*` symbol with the columns that you want to select divided by a comma:

 ```
 SELECT username,active FROM users;